 Business Customs

-Frequent personal contact is the key to doing business successfully in Bahrain.
+Frequent personal contact is key to doing business successfully in Bahrain.
 Visiting business professionals should be prepared to spend a portion of any business meeting socializing and getting to know their counterparts.
 Most visitors to Bahrain should build flexibility into their schedules because some appointments may not be scheduled until the visitors have already arrived in Bahrain.
 Appointments may be double-booked or scheduled on short notice.

-The majority of local businessowners and government officials wear local attire - a white dress (thobe) for men with a fabric headdress including a scarf (ghatrah) and a headband (egal), and a black dress (abaya) and headcovering (hijab) for women.
+The majority of local businessowners and government officials wear local attire - a white dress (thobe) for men with a fabric headdress including a scarf (ghatrah) and a headband (egal), and a black dress (abaya) and head covering (hijab) for women.
 However, expatriates typically wear business attire similar to that of the United States.

 Business cards are usually exchanged during the first meeting.
 Visiting business officials should have their business cards ready to hand out at the beginning of the meeting.